-At Easebourne, we ensure that both teachers and teaching assistants work closely with pupils identified as having additional needs.
-This is done in a very targeted and flexible way.
-Each class has a teaching assistant that supports the learners in the classroom under the guidance of the class teacher.
-Teaching assistants provide targeted intervention.
+At Easebourne, we ensure that both teachers and teaching assistants work closely with pupils identified as having additional needs in a targeted and flexible way.
 Training is provided both internally and externally through liaison with outside agencies and courses that are relevant to the needs of the school.